KGB Museum, Беларусь - Things to Do in KGB Museum

 Top Things to Do in KGB Museum

-Visit one of Europe's largest city squares, surrounded by imposing Soviet-era government buildings and the iconic Palace of the Republic.
-The area showcases classic Stalinist architecture and serves as the ceremonial heart of Belarus, with the massive Government House dominating the skyline.
+Walk through one of Europe's largest city squares, surrounded by imposing Soviet-era buildings including the Government House and Red Church.
+The area showcases classic Stalinist architecture and serves as the political heart of Belarus.

 Getting There